 This delectable sheet pan honey mustard salmon recipe is sure to become a new family favorite.
 Combining two beloved flavors – honey mustard and garlic butter – this dish is the ultimate treat for your taste buds!

-It’s as scrumptious as your all-time favorite Cream Cheese Dill Baked recipe.
+It’s as delicious as your all-time favorite Cream Cheese Dill Baked recipe.

 Just imagine a golden and crispy salmon with flakey and juicy meat loaded with honey, mustard, and fresh garlic flavors.
 Sounds delicious, right?